-Researchers at Hokkaido University have discovered that the nonsteroidal anti-inflammatory drug used for the treatment of colds, prevents the spread of cancer of the bladder and reduces the chemical resistance, which gives hope for the future treatment of advanced stages of the disease.
+Researchers at Hokkaido University have discovered that the nonsteroidal anti-inflammatory drug used for the treatment of colds, prevents and reduces chemical resistance applies bladder cancer, which gives hope for the future treatment of advanced stages of the disease.

 Researchers have shown that the enzyme blocks the effectiveness of cisplatin and other anticancer drugs.

 Scientists have found that flufenamic acid suppresses the invasive cell activity and restores the effectiveness of anticancer drugs.
 Flufenamic acid known as non-steroidal anti-inflammatory drug used for the treatment of colds.

 This discovery will help in clinical trials aimed at improving forecasts for bladder cancer patients.
 The latest methods of treating cancer using expensive molecular drugs that affect the health and economy of the state budget.
 "The latest research would suggest using flufenamic acid, which is much cheaper and more effective in the fight against cancer," - says Dr. Shinya Tanaka of the research team.